haresh14/file-vault/README.md

 ## Setup Instructions

+### For Beginners
+Please refer to our comprehensive [Developer Guide](DEVELOPER_GUIDE.md) which includes:
+- How to open the project in Xcode
+- Step-by-step instructions for adding privacy permissions
+- How to build and run the app
+- Common Xcode tasks and troubleshooting

+### Quick Setup (Experienced Developers)
 1. Open `File Vault.xcodeproj` in Xcode
-2. Add the following privacy permissions to the project's Info settings:
+2. Add these privacy keys to Info.plist:
-   - `NSFaceIDUsageDescription`: "File Vault uses Face ID to protect your private photos and videos"
-   - `NSPhotoLibraryUsageDescription`: "File Vault needs access to your photo library to import photos and videos"
-   - `NSPhotoLibraryAddUsageDescription`: "File Vault needs permission to save photos and videos to your photo library"
+   - `NSFaceIDUsageDescription`
+   - `NSPhotoLibraryUsageDescription`
+   - `NSPhotoLibraryAddUsageDescription`
-3. Build and run on a physical device or simulator
+3. Build and run (Cmd+R)

 ## Security Features